ArtisOz/Video-Streaming-API/README.md

 - Add, list, update, and soft-delete videos.
 - Retrieve video statistics by video ID.
 - Serve video content.
+- Search videos by title, director, genre, and year of release.

 ## Technologies Used
 - Java